chrisfelix82/generator-chris/generator-chris/README.md

 What can you do?
 1. Scaffold a dojox/app based IBM Worklight project
 2. Scaffold a jQuery mobile with Angularjs based IBM Worklight project
+3. Scaffold a Twitter Bootstrap with Angularjs based IBM Worklight project

 ## IBM Worklight